Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 - Industries at a Glance: Publishing - U.S. Bureau of Labour Statistics

-- STM industry reports - International Association of Scientific, Technical and Medical Publishers
+- STM Global Brief 2021 Economics and Market Size - International Association of Scientific, Technical and Medical Publishers

 Professional associations may organize events and provide directories, job postings, career and labour market information.
 Student membership opportunities may also be available: engage, learn and network!